Japan's Suga expected to announce candidacy for PM race | Politics

 Japan's Suga expected to announce candidacy for PM race

-Japan's Chief Cabinet Secretary Yoshihide Suga said he would hold a news conference on the ruling party's leadership election later on Wednesday, all but confirming his plan to announce his candidacy in a race he would be heavily favoured to win.
+Japan's Chief Cabinet Secretary Yoshihide Suga is due to hold a news conference later on Wednesday when he is expected to confirm his candidacy in the ruling party's leadership election, a race he looks heavily favored to win.

 Suga, a longtime aide to Prime Minister Shinzo Abe, has privately indicated his intention to stand for leader of the ruling Liberal Democratic Party (LDP), a source told Reuters earlier.
 The party's leader is set to take over as prime minister given its majority in the lower house of parliament.
 Abe announced his decision to resign last week, citing poor health.

-Suga is due to hold his news conference at 5 p.m.
+Suga will hold his news conference at 5 p.m.
 (0800 GMT).
-His main competitors for the top job are likely to be a former defence minister, Shigeru Ishiba, and ex-foreign minister Fumio Kishida, but Suga's position looks strong.
+His main competitors for the top job are likely to be a former defense minister, Shigeru Ishiba, and ex-foreign minister Fumio Kishida, but Suga's position looks strong.

 He has secured the backing of five of the LDP's seven factions, public broadcaster NHK and others reported.
 The party decided on Tuesday to hold a slimmed-down election with just members of parliament and three votes from each of the 47 prefectures - an advantage for Suga.